mlim912/travelVerse/README.md

 ## License

 This concept demo is released under the MIT License.
-For more information, please refer to the [LICENSE.md](LICENSE.md) file.
+For more information, please refer to the [LICENSE](LICENSE) file.